Best Practices from Springshare

 - If a student or other temporary employee works on a Research Guide, a full-time librarian or staff member must oversee the creation of the page and approve its content before it goes live.
 The temporary employee should be given access as an editor or collaborator, NOT as a co-owner.
 The full-time person's profile will be affiliated with the page, and that person will take over maintenance of the page when the temporary person has left.

-- Refer to your guide as a research guide or a course guide--do not use "libguide" in public documents.
+- Refer to your guide as a research guide or a course guide--do not use the term "libguide" in public documents.